cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/RadioButtons.md

 Use another native control like a `Picker` which allows only one selection or mimic radio group behavior on the web with VoiceOver.

-For example to create a custom radio button group out of `Button` elements and manually adding and removing accessibility properties:
+For example, create a custom radio button group out of `Button` elements and manually add and remove accessibility traits and values:
 - Use `.accessibilityRemoveTraits(.isButton)` to remove the button trait.
 - Use `.accessibilityAddTraits(isSelected.rawValue == title ? .isSelected : [])` to add a selected trait when checked.
 - Use `.accessibilityRemoveTraits(isSelected.rawValue != title ? .isSelected : [])` removes the selected trait when unchecked.